nancyd333/project4/README.md

 - Feb 16, 2023 : Complete styling and interactivity, deploy, and complete Readme.

 ## Major Hurdles
 - Originally this project was to include Grommet CSS, React, and D3.js but this proved to not be viable.
-Therefore the project uses HTML and CSS for styling.
+Therefore the project uses React and D3.js with basic HTML and CSS for styling.
 - D3.js has a learning curve.
-Watching youTube videos was helpful, as was getting to understand some of the basics using <a href="https://observablehq.com/@d3">Observable</a>
+    - Watching YouTube videos was helpful, as was understanding some of the basics using <a href="https://observablehq.com/@d3">Observable</a>.
+After trial and error I realized many of the examples use an older version of D3 which had different syntax.
+I also realized errors in Observable can be Observable errors and not D3.js errors.
+    - Since both D3 and React control the DOM there are many different (and sometimes conflicting) suggestions about what should and should not be tried used D3.js and React.
+A future goal would be exploring the different options and understanding the limitations as well as other technologies that might be better suited for specific tasks.